 Our approach is decidedly dog and people friendly.
-We adhere to an approach to teaching behaviors that builds motivation in your dog to want to play the training game and place an emphasis on helping people learn how to manage their dog’s time so as to best set them up for behavior success.
+We adhere to an approach to teaching behaviors that builds motivation in your dog to want to play the training game and place an emphasis on helping people learn how to manage their dog’s time so as to prevent problematic behaviors and best set them up for behavior success.
 Creating a dog that is an enthusiastic student is the easiest and fastest route to helping them achieve success in terms of being a compliant and mannerly member of the family.
 With this goal in mind, positive, reward based training is the way to go!

 We focus primarily on identifying rewards that each dog is most fond of and using those things to motivate the dog to comply with requests.
 Rewards can be praise, petting, toys, food, access to the environment (such as the couch), and life rewards (such as being taken for a walk, or being permitted to spend some extra time sniffing at a certain spot).
-Additional tools include plain buckle collars, front clip harnesses, leashes, treat pouches, clickers, targeting objects (such as a target stick or container).
-We do not use electric shock collars (sometimes referred to as e-collars or stimulation collars) as there is no justification for using the pain of electrical stimulation.
-Additionally, the use of shock collars can result in very serious negative side effects such as fear and aggression.
+Additional tools include plain buckle collars, front clip harnesses, leashes, treat pouches, markers, targeting objects (such as a target stick or container).
+We do not use electric shock collars (sometimes referred to as e-collars or stimulation collars).

 A clicker is a small, hand held device that makes a sharp ‘click’ sound when you press it.
 A clicker allows you to give specific, accurate and timely feedback to your dog in regards to their behavior.
 By pairing the ‘click’ sound with food rewards, it becomes a valuable tool for telling your dog what they did at the moment they heard the sound is what is earning them a reward.
-The vast majority of our students prefer to use a verbal marker (a word like “yes!” or “good!”) can also be used as a marker.
+The vast majority of our students prefer to use a verbal marker (a word like “yes!” or “good!”) as one always has their voice with them!

 For those people who want us to set a good foundation in their dog to make training easier for them, we suggest Board Training in conjunction with Private or Group instruction.

-We offer private lessons at our 5 training locations in Manhattan & Brooklyn and also in your home.
-We offer in-home private lessons in Manhattan, Brooklyn and some areas of New Jersey, some areas of Fairfield County Connecticut, and in Los Angeles, California.
+We offer private lessons at some of our locations in Manhattan also in your home, depending on location.
+We offer in-home private lessons in Manhattan, some areas of Brooklyn, some areas of New Jersey, some areas of Fairfield County Connecticut, and in Los Angeles, California.